shubham-singh0109/meditateme-app/README.md

 ## Features
 - Meditate Me is a cross-platform mobile application designed to help users find tranquility and mindfulness through guided meditation.
-- Available for both iOS and Android, Meditate Me offers a range of features aimed at enhancing mental well-being and promoting a balanced lifestyle.
+- Available for both iOS and Android, offers a range of features aimed at enhancing mental well-being and promoting a balanced lifestyle.

 ## Prerequisites